antomicblitz/cyanobacteria-protein-compatibility-prediction-tool/README.md

-# cyanobacteria-compatibility-prediction-tool
+# Cyanobacteria Protein Compatibility Prediction Tool

 ## Overview

 This tool analyzes and ranks proteins based on their potential suitability for expression in cyanobacteria.
-It evaluates proteins based on size, post-translational modifications (PTMs), cysteine content, and potential for disulfide bond formation.
+It evaluates proteins based on size, specific post-translational modifications (PTMs), and cysteine content.
+The tool provides detailed information about why each protein passes or fails the screening process.

 ## Requirements